nuxt/nuxt/docs/3.api/1.composables/use-head.md

   **Type**: `Record<string, any>`

-  Sets the `<body>` tag attributes.
+  Sets the attributes of the `<body>` tag .
 Each object property is mapped to the corresponding attribute.

 - `htmlAttrs`